Governor’s Sterling Award

 Organizations that apply for the Baldrige Award (and the Sterling Award) are judged by an independent board of examiners.
 Recipients are selected based on achievement and improvement in seven areas, known as the Baldrige Criteria for Performance Excellence:

-- Strategic planning: How the organization establishes and plans to implement strategic directions.
+How the organizatin establishes and plans to implement strategic directions.

 How the organization builds and maintains strong, lasting relationships with customers.

 How the organization uses data to support key processes and manage performance.

 5. Human resource focus: